The Wicker Man

 Apparently, Howie the Policeman is the one they want for the barbecue, not Rowan.
 Christopher Lee sent the anonymous letter asking Howie to investigate Rowan's disappearance to lure him to the island.
 They've had their eye on him for a long time, and based on their weirdly specific rules, he's the perfect candidate for ritual sacrifice.

 He came to them willingly, has "the power of a king" (as a police officer, he represents the royal crown), is a fool (to sneak into their party undetected, he wore the costume of Punch, the Fool), and is a virgin.
 That's a pretty tall order, but I guess their gods must be picky.
-Also, the idea of the victim having to be a virgin is probably a first for a horror film.

 Which brings up a very good question: if they needed Howie to be a virgin, why was there this long extended sequence with a nude Britt Ekland trying to seduce him?
 It's almost like the ritualistic seduction scene was just a cheap ploy to get her to take her clothes off.
 No, that's can't be it.